socalledsound/electro2022/src/features/syllabus/BOILERPLATE.md

 My email is: socalledsound@gmail.com, feel free to reach out at any point!

-I'll be having office hours after class on tuesdays and thursdays from 12-1 or by appointment.
+I'll be having office hours after class on tuesdays and on the course discord channel by appointment.

 ## electro-crafting?